AkramExp/python-todo-app/README.md

 ## Description
-I've created this app with the help of pyhton while learning.
-I Implemeneted its backend with the help of **Python** and **Streamlit** module helped me to build a frontend with ease.
+I've created this app with the help of pyhton while learning with manupulation of data to store or retrieve from a text file.

+- I Implemeneted its backend with the help of **Python** and **Streamlit** module helped me to build a frontend with ease.

-After building the project, I built a docker image with the help of **Dockerfile**.
+- After building the project, I built a docker image with the help of **Dockerfile**.

 I did not use any database to store the data rather just stored it into a text file as a beginner.
 ## Installation